Craig Chalquist, PhD, PhD

 One of these is Joseph Knecht, who after many years of training and self-cultivation becomes Castalia's leader.

 Nor did Castalia have any aims beyond "egotistic enjoyment of its own overbred faculties."
 The heights and the depths, the pinnacles of spirit, were what concerned Castalia, not boorish tamperings with the here and now.
 What did the crass outside world have to do with the arts, thought, meditation, reflection, research, or self-development?
+In this aloofness Knecht recognized the vulnerability and ultimate transience of a beloved institution.

-And why is this?
-“I have begun to doubt my ability to officiate satisfactorily because I consider the Glass Bead Game itself to be in a state of crisis.”
-He then compares Castalia to a school whose roof is on fire, and himself to a resident scholar calling out a warning.
+So he wrote down his worries, beginning with: "I have begun to doubt my ability to officiate satisfactorily because I consider the Glass Bead Game itself to be in a state of crisis.”
+He then compares Castalia to a school whose roof is on fire and himself to a resident scholar calling out a warning.

 If, now, we regard our Order as a nobility and try to examine ourselves to see to what extent we earn our special position by our conduct toward the whole of the people and toward the world, to what extent we have already been infected by the characteristic disease of nobility—hubris, conceit, class arrogance, self-righteousness, exploitativeness—if we conduct such a self-examination, we may be seized by a good many doubts...The average Castalian may regard the man of the outside world, the man who is not a scholar, without contempt, envy or malice, but he does not regard him as a brother, does not see him as his employer, does not in the least feel that he shares responsibility for what is going on outside in the world.